abdullah-cse/contribution_heatmap/README.md

 - **💾 Memory Efficient**: Optimized data structures minimize memory usage and GC pressure
 - **🔧 Smart Invalidation**: Only recomputes what's needed, not on every frame

-## 📱 Demo

-The heatmap displays contribution data as a grid where:
-- Each column represents a week
-- Each row represents a day of the week
-- Cell colors indicate contribution intensity
-- Interactive cells show detailed information on tap

 ## 🚀 Quick Start